 3. Contact the Association of Chartered Certified Accountants or The Insolvency Service for Insolvency Practitioner Complaints: If you are not satisfied with the way the Firm has dealt with your complaint at stages 1 or 2, you may refer the matter to our professional body, the Association of Chartered Certified Accountants, or in the case of Insolvency Practitioner complaints you may complain to the regulatory body that

-Baker Tilly Mooney Moore is regulated for a range of investments business activities by the Association of Chartered Certified Accountants.
+Baker Tilly Mooney Moore is regulated for a range of investment business activities by the Association of Chartered Certified Accountants.

 Rules Governing Actions